-Otherwise, you’re going to be out of tune constantly, breaking strings, and seriously not having fun…and I don’t want that happening.
+Otherwise, you’re going to be out of tune constantly, compromising your guitar technique, breaking strings, and seriously not having fun…and I don’t want that happening.

 Today, I will show you how to string a guitar like a pro.
 It’s a method that guarantees your strings won’t slip out of tune as much and won’t lead to unnecessary broken strings.